 Exercising and other physical activities increase your body temperature – so your body sweats to keep you cool.

-Despite what many people think, there is no weight loss or fitness benefit to sweating during exercise.
+Despite what many people think, there is no weight loss or fitness benefit to sweating excessively during exercise.
 In fact, more sweat doesn’t mean you’re burning more calories, it just means your body is fighting harder to cool you down.

-How to reduce sweat when working out?
+How to reduce sweating when working out?

 Stay fresh and dry by showering after exercise and make sure you dry yourself properly to prevent bacteria-causing body odour.

 Wondering how to control sweating with Degree?
 Then you can check out Degree’s antiperspirants with MotionSense (TM) – our patented sweat technology powered by specially designed microcapsules.
 Friction from body movement triggers the capsules to break and release bursts of freshness.
 So the more you move, the more it protects.

 If you’re worried about sweat patches or think you’re sweating excessively during or after exercise, check out Degree Clinical Strength, three times the protection of a regular antiperspirant*.